FFizzZZ/Fizz/Notes/Operating Systems: Three Easy Pieces/virtualization_process.md

 Rule 5: After some time period S, move all the jobs in the system to the topmost queue.
 ```
 * The high-priority queues are usually given short time slices; they are comprised of interactive jobs.
 The low-priority queues, in contrast,contain long-running jobs that are CPU-bound; hence, longer time slices work well.

+###### Proportional Share (fair-share)
+* Instead of optimizing for turnaround or response time, a scheduler might instead try to guarantee that each job obtain a certain percentage of CPU time.